Europe - Amsterdam

 HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

-In the province of North Holland, and at the heart of the Randstad area, lies Europe’s sixth-largest metropolitan area and the largest city in the Netherlands, Amsterdam, which recorded a population of 1.2 million in 2022.
-In 2022, Amsterdam Schiphol Airport ranked as the fourth-largest airport in Europe in terms of total passenger numbers.
-The Port of Amsterdam handles mostly freight and cruise ships and is the fourth-busiest port in Europe.
+In the province of North Holland, and at the heart of the Randstad area, lies Europe’s sixth-largest metropolitan area and the largest city in the Netherlands, Amsterdam, which recorded a population of 1.2 million in 2023.
+Amsterdam Schiphol Airport was ranked the fourth-busiest airport in Europe in 2023 in terms of passenger traffic.
+The Port of Amsterdam handles mostly freight and cruise ships and is among the top ten busiest ports in Europe.

 Most of Amsterdam’s quality hotels are in the city centre, while the modern office districts are on the ring road, particularly to the south, where the Amsterdam RAI convention centre is located.
-Many events scheduled in Amsterdam for 2020/21 were cancelled or postponed due to COVID-19 restrictions.
-Amsterdam’s hotel demand largely stems from leisure clientele (circa 65.0%).
-The primary source for visitation to Amsterdam pre-pandemic was the domestic market (17.8%), followed by the UK (15.5%) which is connected by Eurostar, the USA (11.1%) and Germany (10.1%); this combination is a robust formula to aid recovery in the post-pandemic world.
+According to the ICCA, the number of meetings held in Amsterdam recovered to around 60% of the pre-pandemic level in 2022, with the city moving one position down the worldwide ICCA rankings.
+In 2023, the primary source for visitation to Amsterdam was the domestic market (21.3%), followed by the UK (12.7%) which is connected by Eurostar, the USA (11.3%) and Germany (10.4%); this combination is a robust formula to aid recovery in the post-pandemic world.

-Demand from February to April mostly stems from business guests, while leisure demand appears strongly from April to September, pushing occupancy over 80% for almost eight months of the year (under normal circumstances).
-Average rates are strongest in spring and autumn when the corporate and MICE markets are most active.
+Demand from February to April mostly comes from business guests, while leisure demand appears strongly from April to September, historically pushing occupancy over 80% for almost eight months of the year pre-pandemic (and between 80 and 85% for six months in 2023).
+Average rates are strongest in spring and autumn when the corporate and MICE markets are most active – it is expected that the MICE market will further recover in 2024.
 Leisure guests (in summer) typically spend less on hotels.
 The strongest performance is achieved on Friday and Saturday nights.

-The current confirmed hotel pipeline for the market stands at around 1,750 rooms and includes the 93-room Citadines Canal Amsterdam expected to open in April 2023 (the former Mercure Canal), the 579-room Maritim Hotel Amsterdam (January 2024), the 134-room Rosewood Amsterdam (January 2024) and the 120-room Wilde Amsterdam (May 2024).
+The current confirmed hotel pipeline for the market stands at just over 1,500 rooms, with the most notable developments including the 120-room Wilde Amsterdam (May 2024), the 579-room Maritim Hotel Amsterdam (opening June 2024), the 134-room Rosewood Amsterdam (November 2024) and the 208-room Le Méridien Amsterdam Harbour City (March 2025).
 We note that several of the projects sit outside the city centre given the hotel development restrictions imposed by the city in an effort to control tourism flows and address concerns over the constantly rising cost of living.

-Overall, our HVI analysis reflects a 7% year-on-year increase in hotel values as at the end of 2022, above the European average, but also still below its previous 2019 peak.
+Overall, our HVI analysis reflects a 1.6% year-on-year increase in hotel values as at the end of 2023, above both the European average and Amsterdam’s previous 2019 peak.

 Change In Value For Market: (€Euro)